estaudere/chroma-mcp-ollama-demo/README.md

 }
 ```

-This was an attempt to make the small LLMs on Ollama interpret user commands like "remember x information" better with the original Chroma MCP server, but I found that just simplifying the tool calling worked way better.
+This was an attempt to make the small LLMs on Ollama interpret user queries better with the original Chroma MCP server (by having an intervention before or after that encourages the LLM to save/recall information), but I found that just simplifying the tool calling worked way better.

 ### More tool descriptions